Dulux Quick Dry Satinwood Vs Diamond Satinwood

 Dulux Quick Dry Satinwood Review

-It started off like the QD undercoat, felt like oil-based and seemed to cover well.
-Over pre-primed MDF that had 1 QD undercoat, the one coat of satin was solid, felt like we were off to a good start!
+It started off like the QD Undercoat — felt like oil-based and seemed to cover well.
+Over pre-primed MDF that had one coat of QD Undercoat, the first coat of Satin was solid, and it felt like we were off to a good start.

-Once I had applied 1 coat of satin on all the woodwork, I found that it was similar to the QD undercoat and dried more transparent, with some runs in the same sort of places.
-After the second coat of satin it was solid everywhere except the windows (that were originally grey), which required a further full 3rd & selective 4th coat (yes, 1xUC & 4xSatins!!).
+Once I had applied one coat of Satin on all the woodwork, I found it behaved much like the QD Undercoat: it dried more transparent, with runs appearing in the same places.
+After the second coat of Satin, coverage was solid everywhere except the windows (which were originally grey).
+These required a full third coat and selective fourth coat (yes — one undercoat and four Satins!).

 Dulux Diamond Satinwood Review